Hawkman (Carter Hall): DC Rebirth

-In the "Watchmen" sequel "Doomsday Clock," Lois Lane finds a flash drive while at the Daily Planet.
-It shows her footage of Hawkman and the rest of the Justice Society.
+In Doomsday Clock, Lois Lane finds a flash drive while at the Daily Planet that contains footage of Hawkman and the rest of the Justice Society.
+Hawkman appears in several flashbacks to the 1940s before resurfacing in the present.

-In the pages of "The New Golden Age", Hawkman was among the Justice Society members partaking in a group photo.
-When the Helmet of Fate starts heating up after Doctor Fate has a vision of "lost children", Hawkman and Atom had to get the Helmet of Fate off him.
-When a Huntress from a possible future ends up in 1940, Hawkman is among the Justice Society members that meet him.
-As Doctor Fate tries to read Huntress' mind to learn about the threat in her future, Hawkman is among those that are knocked down by the magical feedback.

 Skills, abilities and equipment

 The Nth metal in Hawkman's wings, belt, harness, and boots is controlled mentally and allows him to defy gravity.
 His wings allow him to control flight though they can be flapped through use of shoulder motions.